Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ```

 #### "source-secret"
-This task fetches the admin secret and stores them into the following variables:
+This task fetches the admin secret and sources the following variables:
 - `gitea_username`
 - `gitea_password`
 - `gitea_access_token`